defagos/defagos.github.io/_posts/2020-09-14-swiftui_collection_part2.md

 }
 {% endhighlight %}

 The second performance problem we are facing on tvOS is due to snapshots being applied too many times.
 Recall that SwiftUI recalculates view bodies when a source of truth changes.
-This include `@Environment` changes, in particular due to the focus being moved.
-This is why you should in general be very careful about the work performed in `updateUIView(_:context:)`, as the method can be called more often than you would think.
+Many kinds of changes can therefore trigger `updateUIView(_:context:)`, which is why you should attempt to keep its implementation as lightweight as possible in general.

+In particular `@Environment` changes trigger a view update.
+A specificity of tvOS is that focus updates are provided through the environment.
+Moving the focus around is therefore sufficient to trigger view updates with each and every move.
+This is the reason why navigating the collection is a lot heavier on tvOS than on iOS with the implementation above, as snaphots are applied every time the focus is moved.

-There is no way to apply updates outside `updateUIView(_:context:)`, and nothing distinguishes updates due to data or environment changes when this method is called.
-Can we still avoid calculating and applying snapshots when not necessary?
-How can we know that data has not changed?
+Sadly there is no way to distinguish updates due to data or enviroment changes in `updateUIView(_:context:)`.
+The context does not provide this kind of information, the implementation therefore has no way to know whether an update requires a snapshot to be applied (data change) or not (simple environment change).
+Is there a way to avoid applying snaphots when the data has not changed?

-We can, and it is quite simple indeed.
+Fortunately there is.
 As you may remember we made `CollectionViewRow` conform to `Hashable`.
 Calculating hashes is much cheaper than creating and applying a snapshot.
 Each time we apply a snapshot we can therefore store a hash of its `rows`, persist this value into our coordinator so that it stays available between updates, and only apply a new snapshot when the hash actually changed:

 {% highlight swift %}
 struct CollectionView<Section: Hashable, Item: Hashable>: UIViewRepresentable {